tapjs/tapjs/coverage/index.md

    adding a `.travis.yml` file to your repo.
 You can use [this module's .travis.yml file as an example](https://github.com/tapjs/node-tap/blob/master/.travis.yml)
-2. Enable Coveralls.io or CodeCov.io by signing up, and adding the repo.
+2. Enable Coveralls.io by signing up, and adding the repo.
 Note the repo API token.
 3. Back at Travis-CI, add a private environment variable.
-The name of the environment variable is `COVERALLS_REPO_TOKEN` for Coveralls, or `CODECOV_TOKEN` for CodeCov.io, and the value is the token you got from Coveralls or CodeCov.
+The name of the environment variable is `COVERALLS_REPO_TOKEN`, and the value is the token you got from Coveralls.
 4. When that token is set in the environment variable, `tap` will automatically generate coverage information and send it to the appropriate place.

+## Uploading Coverage to Other Services

+There's no requirement that you use Coveralls!
+Any coverage service that understands `lcov` can be used as well.

+For example, using [CodeCov](https://codecov.io), you can do the
+following:

+1. Add `codecov` as a devDependency in your project with this command:

+        npm install codecov --save-dev

+2. Add a `test` script that generates coverage information, and a `posttest` that uploads it to codecov:

+        {
+          "scripts": {
+            "test": "tap test/*.js --coverage",
+            "posttest": "tap --coverage-report=lcov | codecov"
+          }
+        }

-## Coverage Reporting
+## Local Coverage Reporting

 Printing out a coverage report can be done along with tests, or after any covered test run, using the `--coverage-report=<type>` argument.